dmhuehol/ASOS-Tools/README.md

 The cell array of filenames that's output to the workspace is saved as a .mat file to the same directory as the ASOS data.
 Navigate to the directory in MATLAB's file viewer and open it manually, or use the MATLAB **load** function.
 The filename is saved with the naming convention "downloadedFilenames_requested_yyyymmdd_HHMMSS" where the time of the filename corresponds to the time the save command ran within the function.
 ### Error using connect, error in ftp when running ASOSdownloadFiveMin
 This tends to happen when one makes a large number of requests in a very short span of time.
 Try waiting a few minutes and running the function again.
 If the problem persists, it is likely a temporary problem or maintenance on the NCEI server.
 Wait 24 hours and try again.
+### Why isn't precipitation amount included in the output structure?
+Unfortunately, ASOS 5-minute data only records precipitation type and intensity.
+It DOES NOT record precipitation amount.
+This is not because of the import code--there simply isn't a precipitation amount field to import!
+ASOS 1-minute and 1-hour data include precipitation amount, but this data is in a different format which does not interface with this codebase.

 ## Sources and Credit